Logiqx/gps-spikes/gpslogs/gt-31/README.md

 - \+ = standard deviation of speed (SDOS) > 2.0 m/s
 - A = acceleration > 4 m/s

+It is notable that 9 of the spikes are detected by the time filter.
+The spikes typically occur after a loss of signal and affect the very first reading, once logging is resumed.
+The SDOS values don't really indicate of the magnitude of the spikes, but they clearly indicate the presence of issues.

 #### Conclusions

 The GT-31 doesn't produce a lot of large spikes on the water.
 Only 0.37% of the WSW files between 2011 and 2022 contained spikes in excess of 40 knots.

-Existing software filters are very capable of eliminating these spikes from calculated results, so no further work is required.
+Existing software filters are very capable of eliminating these spikes from calculated results, so no further work is required for these particular files.